-- 7.1 The total number of crew (including the skipper) shall be four, and at least one member of the crew must be female.
+- 7.1 The total number of crew (including the skipper) shall be four.
+There shall be at least one female and one male in the crew.
 All registered crew shall sail all races. - 7.2 The total weight of the crew, including the skipper, dressed in at least shorts and a shirt shall not exceed 680 pounds determined at the time of registration or such other time as required by the OA.